johnstonskj/thrift-specs/docs/protocol-binary.md

 The default Java implementation (Apache Thrift 0.9.1) has undefined behavior when it tries to decode a field that has another field-type then what is expected.
 Theoretically this could be detected at the cost of some additional checking.
 Other implementation may perform this check and then either ignore the field, or return a protocol exception.

-A *Union* is encoded exactly the same as a struct with the additional restriction that at most 1 field may be encoded.

-An *Exception* is encoded exactly the same as a struct.

 ### Field Encoding